-Rookies who could start for all 32 NFL teams
+Rookies who could start for each of the NFL's 32 teams

 CB Denzel Ward

 He's the easy choice here, except there is no "could" about his status.
 Ward will start.
 The interesting rookie to watch will be running back Nick Chubb.
-Dorsey has never drafted a back as high as he drafted Chubb, and Chubb looked very good in offseason work.
+GM John Dorsey has never drafted a back as high as he drafted Chubb, and Chubb looked very good in offseason work.
 Yes, it was without pads, but Chubb showed an innate ability to find a hole and make a jump-cut to find space before heading downfield.
-The intensity and challenge will ratchet higher in camp, but Chubb was praised by running back coach Freddie Kitchens for the "violent" way he attacks the line of scrimmage.
+The intensity and challenge will ratchet up higher in camp, but Chubb was praised by running backs coach Freddie Kitchens for the "violent" way he attacks the line of scrimmage.
 One factor to keep in mind about Chubb that could keep him from starting: Veteran free-agent signee Carlos Hyde might have looked better in camp. -- Pat McManamon

 Pittsburgh Steelers